About the University

 Robert K. Tanenbaum, Principal, Lerner Enterprises, and Principal Owner, Washington Nationals

-Ave Tucker, CEO and co-founder, TM Financial Forensics, LLC
+Avram Tucker, CEO and Co-founder, TM Financial Forensics, LLC

 Cynthia Steele Vance, Broadcast Journalist

 George W. Wellde, Jr., Former Vice Chairman of the Securities Division, Goldman, Sachs

 Art Wong, Former CEO and Founder of EPMG (Emergency Physicians Medical Group)

 Ellen M. Zane, CEO Emeritus and Vice Chairman, Board of Trustees, Tufts Medical Center